-Tom Couch: We’ll hear the family story, how they’ve dealt with Kylie’s rare neurological disorder and how they’ve worked to try to help other people who have the same disorder and maybe even find a cure.
+Tom Couch: We’ll hear the family’s story, how they’ve dealt with Kiley’s rare neurological disorder, and how they’ve worked to try to help other people who have the same disorder and maybe even find a cure.

-Gene Andrasco: Since 2010 we had over $2 million of research at a variety of institutions.
+Gene Andrasco: Since 2010 we have funded over $2 million of research at a variety of institutions.

-Gene Andrasco: Thank you, Dave, for taking the time.
+Gene Andrasco: Thank you, Dave, for taking the time to interview e.

-David Hirsch: You and your wife Kelly had been married for 24 years and of the proud parents of Ryan 18 and Kylie, who’s 17 who was diagnosed with alternating hemiplegia of childhood or AHC, which is an extremely rare neurological disorder.
+David Hirsch: You and your wife Kelley have been married for 24 years and are the proud parents of Ryan, 18, and Kiley, who’s 17, who was diagnosed with Alternating Hemiplegia of Childhood, or AHC, which is an extremely rare neurological disorder.

 So let’s start with some background.
 Tell me where you grew up.
 Tell me something about your family and siblings.

-Gene Andrasco: Uh, so I grew up on the South side of Chicago in McGuffey wood neighborhood, and I am one of 10 children.
-10 yeah.
-Where are you in the birth order number nine.
-So I’m second youngest.
-Oh my gosh.
+Gene Andrasco: I grew up on the south side of Chicago in Mount Greenwood neighborhood, and I am one of ten children.

-Gene Andrasco: is 16 years.
-I grew up in a, a regular three-step branch house, kind of stereotypical Chicago print home.
+Gene Andrasco: 16 years.
+I grew up in a regular three-step ranch house, kind of stereotypical Chicago brick home.
 My parents made it work.

 David Hirsch: All I can think of is a lot of chaos.
-Like the bathrooms, like six sisters.
-They’re like, be no chance to use the bathroom.
+Like the bathrooms, like do you have six sisters?
+There would be no chance to use the bathroom.

 Gene Andrasco: Yeah.
-It was a Zoe’s activity.
+There was a lot of activity.

-David Hirsch: So you come from a large family and what was that like if you had to describe it?
+David Hirsch: So you come from a large family.
+What was that like, if you had to describe it?

-Gene Andrasco: Uh, it was, you know, he was great because there’s always somebody around.
-But sometimes it wasn’t good because there was always somebody around.
-It’s hard to get or to get a quiet moment, but you know, it was good.
-You know, we all pretty much got along had you normal tussles with brothers and stuff like that.
+Gene Andrasco: It was great, because there’s always somebody around.
+But sometimes it wasn’t good, because there was always somebody around.
+It’s hard to get a quiet moment, but it was good.
+We all pretty much got along.
+We had your normal tussles with brothers, and stuff like that.

-But me being at the younger end, I got to look up to the older siblings, um, sometimes quietly see what they’re doing and getting in trouble for it and try to mold my own behavior as I grow up type of thing.
-But, you know, it was good.
+But me being at the younger end, I got to look up to the older siblings, sometimes quietly see what they’re doing and getting in trouble for, and try to mold my own behavior as I grew up type of thing.
+But, it was good.